No Weighted-Regret Learning in Adversarial Bandits with Delays: Problem Formulation

-Similarly, the regret bound $O\left(\sqrt{\left(TK+D\right)\ln K}\right)$ reveals a significant robustness of EXP3 for delayed feedback.
+Similarly, the regret bound $O\left(\sqrt{\left(TK+D\right)\log K}\right)$ reveals a significant robustness of EXP3 to delayed feedback.
 This follows since the $T$ term is factored by $K$ while the delay term $D$ is not.
 Consider bounded delays of the form $d_{t}=K$.
-Then, the order of magnitude of the regret as a function of $T$ and $K$ is $O\left(\sqrt{TK\ln K}\right)$, exactly as that of EXP3 without delays \citep{auer1995gambling,auer2002nonstochastic}.
+Then, the order of magnitude of the regret as a function of $T$ and $K$ is $O\left(\sqrt{TK\log K}\right)$, exactly as that of EXP3 without delays.
 For comparison, consider the full information case where at each round the costs of all arms are received.
 Assume that the player uses the exponential weights algorithm, which is the equivalent of EXP3 for the full information case.
-For the same delay sequence $d_{t}=K$, exponential weights achieves a regret bound of $O\left(\sqrt{TK\ln K}\right)$ \citep{quanrud2015online}, $\sqrt{K}$ times worse than the $O\left(\sqrt{T\ln K}\right)$ that exponential weights with no delays achieves.
+For the same delay sequence $d_{t}=K$, exponential weights achieves a regret bound of $O\left(\sqrt{TK\log K}\right)$, $\sqrt{K}$ times worse than the $O\left(\sqrt{T\log K}\right)$ it achieves with no delays.

-Both partial bandit feedback and delays are obstacles that hurt the performance of the learning of the agent, as reflected in the expected regret.
+Both bandit feedback and delays are obstacles that hurt the performance of the learning of the agent, as reflected in the expected regret.
 Surprisingly, even when the adversary has control over both of these obstacles, the degradation in the regret is mild.
 Intuitively, with bandit feedback, the effect of delay is much weaker than with full information since less information is delayed.
 This is an encouraging finding since practical systems typically have both bandit feedback and delays.

+As a benchmark, we provide a simple lower bound of $\Omega\left(\sqrt{D}\right)$ on the expected regret of any algorithm, even for a given $D=\sum_{t=1}^{T}d_{t}$, for multi-armed bandits or convex bandit optimization.
+With no delays, i.e., $D=T$, the bound coincides with the existing lower bounds that it invokes.